Harry Potter and The Half-Bood Prince (2009)

 Quick jump to the following sections:

-Hence, from the opening credits, we know the wizarding world we were so familiar with, in the last five films is no longer.
+From the opening credits, we know the wizarding world we were so familiar with, in the last five films is no longer.
 The music is now slow and cumbersome while the camera glides past a grim colorless, Warner Bros. logo.
 Before the movie even really starts, the combination of the music and hollow images elicit a strong and piercing reaction.
 It embodies a novel Harry Potter experience and one that many have been waiting to see.
 Thus, the Harry Potter movies have always dabbled in unpleasant or dark characters and images.
 As in the reveal of Voldemort in Harry Potter and the Sorcerer’s Stone (2001) when he is sickly a part of Professor Quirrell.
 However, the sixth installment completely is engrossed with sharp, ominous features and beautiful but somber color grading within every frame.

 It also basks in the complexities of shame, repentance, loss, and violence.
 With the brilliant work of Cinematographer Bruno Delbonnel in The Half-Blood Prince, he can show us the many aspects behind each emotion through color or lack of color, framing, lighting, depth of field, and camera movement.
 Delbonnel’s notable works include Amelie (2001) and Inside Llewyn Davis (2013).
 Therefore, the most apparent of the cinematography devices that exemplified the many emotions in the Half-Blood Prince was the use of color.
-The entire film is draped with hues of black, gray, beige, brown, and pops of green and red, designing a more serious and whimsical mood and setting.
+The entire film is draped in hues of black, gray, beige, brown, and pops of green and red, designing a more serious and whimsical mood and setting.

 As with the shots of Draco, Delbonnel chooses to fill his scenes with dark colors and strategically but sparse, use of light to further suggest his secrecy and grim events that are to pass.
 In which, it is appropriate since Draco, and his journey is the essence of the film.
 The Half-Blood Prince is very much about facing dangerous truths that will change the course of the characters’ lives forever and dealing with the realities of what is to come from it.
 Draco is not a killer but is expected to be one.
 Failure to do so risk the lives of his family and his own.
 With Delbonnel’s style, we feel the weight on Draco’s shoulders juggling (unsuccessfully) his adolescent life at Hogwarts and acting out the murderous deed set before him by Voldemort.

 Take, for instance, the scene where Draco is shown in the far background walking down a Hogwarts hallway alone.
 He is heading to kill Dumbledore, while a group of his peers make out and eat popcorn in the foreground—perfectly depicting his struggle.
 From here, we get most shots of him isolated throughout the hallways and rooms of Hogwarts or acting aloof when he has to be around other people.
-So, In one skillfully lit hallway scene of Draco heading to the vanishing cabinet (two picture’s down), we get a vivid shot of the mood and setting captured.
+So, in one skillfully lit hallway scene of Draco heading to the vanishing cabinet (two picture’s down), we get a vivid shot of the mood and setting captured.
 It suggests motifs of isolation, secrets, alliances, and unpleasant things to come.
 The segment is predominately dark and takes place in a Hogwarts hallway, with the only illumination coming from a backlight cast at the end of the hall that Draco is walking through.

 Once reaching the end, he pauses as if contemplating the burden of his task and how he must handle it.
 Draco’s hesitation is reminiscent of the other characters in Half-Blood Prince.
 As they, too, are continually forced to answer to the call of other people and act in a way that will keep them safe, and the people they love despite tremendous odds.
 Snape has to answer to the Dark Lord’s many orders and requirements of the Unbreakable Vow with Narcissa Malfoy.